 Copyright in music — everything you need to know about your rights

-Five quick facts about copyright
+Five facts about copyright

-- Practical tips for creators: Document your works, draw up agreements for collaborations, and act quickly in the event of copyright infringement.
+- Practical tips for creators: Document your musical works, draw up agreements for collaborations, and act quickly in the event of copyright infringement.

 What is copyright in music?